WebizenAI/devdocs/SocialFactors/WebScience/TheValuesProject.md

-Fundamentally - one of the primary objecties in the short-term is to define [[Values Credentials]] as is required to ensure the [[WebizenTechStack]] supports the critical requirements illustrated by various topics relating to [[SocialFactors]] and in-particular, providing means to support the growth of [[CommercialModels]] particularly therein via the [[WorkProject]].
+Fundamentally - one of the primary objecties in the short-term is to define [[ValuesCredentials]] as is required to ensure the [[WebizenTechStack]] supports the critical requirements illustrated by various topics relating to [[SocialFactors]] and in-particular, providing means to support the growth of [[CommercialModels]] particularly therein via the [[WorkProject]].

 NOTE ALSO:
 - [[OpenBadges]]